-In order to use this book it is sometimes necessary to download free sample files from the Internet.
+In order to use this book, it is sometimes necessary to download free sample files from the Internet.

-The process of downloading the free sample files is explained step-by-step in: Lesson 1-5: Download the sample files and open/navigate a workbook.
+The process of downloading the free sample files will be explained later, in: Lesson 1-6: Download the sample files and open/navigate a workbook.